jmoenig/Snap/DEVLOG.md

 * objects: adjusted LISP formulation of primitive IF block to the new input group evaluation
 * byob: for input groups set "initial slots" to the length of the group
 * libraries: adjusted variable declaration module to the new input group evaluation
+* libraries: adjusted OOP module to the new input group evaluation

 ### 2024-09-09
 * updated from master branch